Swaz03git/mr-level-05-fsd-mission-05-phase-01-group-01/journals/AGILE_MINDSETS_PRACTICES_JOURNAL.md

 ---

-## Agile Values and Practices Journal
+## Agile Values/Mindsets and Practices Journal
 ### Mission Ready - Advanced Developer - Level 05 - Mission 05
 ### **Journal Goal:** Reflect on how we use Agile Values and Practices within our team.